The Micro-Level Effects of Civil Wars on Multiple Dimensions of Women’s Empowerment

 Prior research and gaps

-To address this challenge, we will develop a novel theoretical framework that helps to explore the effects of civil wars on i) multiple dimensions of women’s empowerment in the household and family, the community, and local politics.
+To address this challenge, we will develop a theoretical framework that helps to explore the effects of civil wars on i) multiple dimensions of women’s empowerment in the household and family, the community, and local politics.
 Moreover, we introduce ii) nuanced definitions for different types of exposure to civil war violence, iii) the difference between changes in gender roles and gender attitudes, and iv) the moderating effect of context conditions.
 Building on the variation of each of these four dimensions allows us to generate a large set of hypotheses to advance a systematic and nuanced understanding of when, why, and how civil wars promote women’s empowerment, and when they do not.

 Colombia, DR Congo, Sri Lanka